from pathlib import Path

 import matplotlib.pyplot as plt

-from agroecometrics import equations, settings
+from agroecometrics import equations

 # Gets the acutal labels of columns based on the user settings